ward/run/_posts/2015-10-25-les-foulees-joyeuses.md

 No speed work or anything of the like, simply building my base further.
 Due to some pain in my left knee, I had not actually upped the weekly distance since the previous race in order to let it heal a bit.
 This seems to have been successful.
-Weekly distance is still just below 30km per week.
+Weekly distance is still just below 30km per week, spread out over four days.

 In light of the time I set three weeks ago, I figured a sub 20 goal was the way to go.
 The girlfriend was also taking part in this race and also wanted to break 20 minutes.
 This shared goal led to one obvious other goal: beating her time.
-She had the same reasoning and figured she should beat me. *It's ooooon*.
+She had the same reasoning and figured she should beat me.
+[*It's ooooon*][itson].

 We decided on a shared tactic where we would start together at a slightly faster than 4 minutes per km pace and then see how we would hold up.
 I was